Film is not Dead !

 Nikon 28 Ti & 35 Ti

-These two posh point and shoots look great, have stunning image quality and are the only ones in their league with matrix metering.
-I love the analog display on the top plate, which is actually very useful besides being fun to watch.
-Also, the exact shutter speed in the viewfinder is great compared to most other P&S cameras.
-The 35Ti has great bokeh ; the 28Ti is vignetting quite a bit, but has amazing sharpness and contrast that make it comparable to a Zeiss Biogon.
+Nikon’s Ti cameras look incredible, have impeccable optics and are the only ones in their league with matrix metering – you never waste film with them.
+I love the analog display on the top plate, which besides being fun to watch is actually very useful.
+You also get the exact shutter speed in the viewfinder, nice for long exposures.
+The 35Ti has good bokeh ; the 28Ti is vignetting a bit, but has amazing sharpness and contrast.
+Quite hefty and not that compact, they are great « desert island cameras » when you need to pack only one body.

 The Zeiss Biogon 21mm is a fantastic lens with no distortion and great sharpness.
-You need to attach a 21mm viewfinder which is very bright and comfy.
+The separate viewfinder is very bright and comfy.

 The Planar 45mm is a perfect choice for street photography, portraits and low light shots.
-It is widely seen as one of the best lenses in the world - even be beating Leica.
+It is widely seen as one of the best lenses in the world - even beating Leica.
+When i just need the Planar, I take the G1 instead of the G2 and save about 100 grams.

-The Sonnar 90mm is a great portrait lens with great bokeh and gives you more reach with still a tiny lens.
+The Sonnar 90mm is the ultimate portrait lens with great bokeh, and for landscapes it gives you sufficient reach in most conditions.

 Among the many lenses I own or have owned, here are my favorites :